 People have their own lives.
 The fact that those lives intersect with ours in a resistance movement, a subculture, doesn’t give us the ability to “transform” those people.
 I value working on transformative processes, but it’s ultimately vital to our safety to recognize that we can’t make people change.
 Sometimes all we can do is protect others from them.

 Protecting others within political circles can involve banning violent people from those circles.
 And it does matter that having a consistent policy of this can mean that people who are newly stepping in to create something beautiful aren’t put at a higher risk of rape because of it.

 But those people will still endanger others in the larger world, if not in our smaller world.
 The biggest danger I can see: when our judgement of someone, for harming a stranger in the outside world, becomes much less than our reaction if they harmed someone in “our” world.

-Which gets to the basic essence of sectarianism- wanting a sheltered group of trusted people, but then treating what happens in the group as more real than what happens in other people’s lives, and deciding it’s more important to control what information gets to the Outside- so as to protect the inner circle- than it is to expose patterns of violence so that as many people as possible can make informed decisions on how to protect themselves.
+Which might show a tendancy to want gatekeepers to control the flow of information to the group- but also wanting to control how information about a former-insider’s violence was shown to the outer world.
+Which may be the basic essence of sectarianism- wanting a sheltered group of trusted people, and treating what happens in that group as more real than what happens in people’s lives outside.
+This makes people decide it’s more important to control what information gets to the Outside- so as to protect the inner circle- than it is to expose patterns of violence so that as many people as possible can make informed decisions on how to protect themselves.

 All policing of how-publicly people can announce that someone else has abused them, and all sheltering news of violence so the outside world doesn’t find out, is diametrically opposed to the world I want to create.